 Exerpeutic 900xl vs 1000 - What's the Difference & Which One is Right for Me?

-Queen had an entire song about wanting to ride a bicycle, so it should be no surprise that these devices continue to be popular exercise machines for people around the world.
-Unfortunately, not everyone has the space or weather to ride outside.
-When this happens, people can turn to stationary exercise bikes to sate their biking desires.
+Queen had an entire song about wanting to ride a bicycle, so it’s no surprise that these devices are popular exercise machines for people around the world.
+Unfortunately, bicycle riding outside is not always an option.

 Since these machines are so common, a lot of different companies manufacture exercise bikes.
 Among them are Exerpeutic, a fitness company which produces recumbent bikes.
 Two of their best-selling models are the 900xl and 1000, which will be reviewed below.